 Dr. Jenike is the founder of the OCDI and the Obsessive Compulsive Disorders Clinic and Research Unit at Massachusetts General Hospital.
 He is recognized as a world-renowned researcher, having published over 200 articles on OCD and other topics.
 He is currently the principal investigator of an OCD longitudinal family study that seeks to examine the clinical, genetic, imaging, and neurocognitive areas of this disorder.

-Working in close partnership with patients and families, our clinicians create and provide individualized treatment plans and high-quality care tailored to each patient’s needs.
-Our multidisciplinary clinical team includes board-certified psychiatrists, licensed psychologists and family therapists, registered nurses, certified teachers, and expressive therapists.
+Working in close partnership with patients and families, our clinicians create and provide tailored treatment plans and high-quality care that meets each patient’s needs.
+Our expert clinical team includes board-certified psychiatrists, licensed psychologists and family therapists, registered nurses, certified teachers, and expressive therapists.
 Our clinicians have experience working with patients from diverse cultural and socioeconomic backgrounds from across the country and around the world.

 Our staff members are trained in assessing and treating complex OCD and related conditions through exposure and response prevention (ERP) therapy and acceptance and commitment therapy (ACT).
-All counselors also receive specific training in working with patients who live with OCD and other anxiety disorders and in general crisis prevention/intervention, CPR, and group leadership skills.
+All counselors receive specific training in working with patients who live with OCD and other anxiety disorders.
+They are also trained in general crisis prevention/intervention, CPR, and group leadership skills.
 Our team of well-trained and compassionate clinicians foster an environment to help our patients to succeed.

 The OCDI operates within the Division of Depression and Anxiety Disorders, led by Chief Scientific Officer Kerry J. Ressler, MD, PhD.
 OCDI Jr. is also supported by the Simches Division of Child and Adolescent Psychiatry, led by Chief Medical Officer Joseph Gold, MD.

-The adult residential and day program is located in North Belknap, one of several historic buildings on McLean’s Belmont campus, offering a pleasant and peaceful environment that is conducive to helping patients focus on their treatment.
-For our residential patients, accommodations and amenities are designed to provide a home-like environment, which allows them to work on real life challenges.
-Our facilities offer comfortable bedrooms, a fully-equipped kitchen, common areas for groups to converge, a laundry area, and access to a fitness facility with state of the art equipment and certified staff.
+The adult residential and day program is located in North Belknap, one of several historic buildings on McLean’s Belmont campus.
+The program offers a pleasant and peaceful environment that helps patients focus on their treatment.
+For our residential patients, accommodations and amenities are designed to provide a home-like environment.
+This allows patients the chance to work on real-life challenges.
+Our facilities offer comfortable bedrooms, a fully-equipped kitchen, common areas for groups, a laundry area, and access to a fitness facility with state-of-the-art equipment and certified staff.

-For adults that desire luxury accommodations, our Lincoln Residence, located near to the Belmont campus in Lincoln, Massachusetts, offers private rooms, full baths, catered meals, a kitchen stocked with snacks and beverages, a tennis court and exercise room, health club membership, and transportation services to and from the OCDI.
+For adults that desire luxury accommodations, our Lincoln Residence is located near the Belmont campus in Lincoln, Massachusetts.
+This residence offers private rooms, full baths, catered meals, and a kitchen stocked with snacks and beverages.
+There is a tennis court and exercise room, health club membership, and transportation services to and from the OCDI.
 Please note that while treatment at the OCDI is covered by insurance, the Lincoln Residence is a self-pay option.
 Please inquire about this alternative living situation when contacting our admissions staff.